 Personal/Professional Connections to DEI Work: I am a member of an interfaith family and am always seeking ways to make Judaism meaningful and relevant for us.
-In addition, I have personal connections to geriatric autism, sensory processing sensitivity, and mental health conditions.
+In addition, I have personal connections to neurospiciness, sensory sensitivities, and mental health conditions.
 Professionally, I work in higher education where I have led and participated in a wide range of projects with students, staff, and faculty from diverse racial and ethnic backgrounds in order to help create more inclusive campus communities.